Admissions for Undergraduate Education

 - Report of passing scores and names of all admitted applicants for next academic year;

 6. Tips for applicants, consultative articles on career planning, including, an online platform for high achievers to share their experience and success stories.

 Registration for exams as well as admission process for higher education institutions and vocational education and training (VET) institutions was carried out online, which, as a result, not only simplifies application procedure, but also prevents applicants from making common mistakes.
 In practice, to make online registration system considerably more effective, the SSAC joined the state inter-office automated information search system “Entrance-exit and registration”, run by most State Institutions.
-Thus, now applicants can easily fill out their “Online Application” account page by entering the required information from their National identification card in to the system (State Identification Detector) prior to deadline set by the SSAC.
+Thus, now applicants can easily fill out their “Online Application” account page with the identification requirements met through the state identification detector and submit it with respect to the deadlines, set by the SSAC.
 Two segments of applicant population were classified for the confirmation of applications.

 The segment of applicants, to approve applications without going to Application Admission Commissions:

 - The graduates of complete general education institutions of the Republic of Azerbaijan in the current academic year;